shekhargulati/52-technologies-in-2016/02-sbt/README.md

 }
 ```

-Now, tests will pass and you will see the following output in the sbt console.
+Now, tests will pass and you will see the following output in the sbt console:

 ```
 2. Waiting for source changes... (press enter to interrupt)